-

 How are sales of insurance supervised or controlled?

 In Indonesia, insurance companies are restricted to specific channels for marketing their insurance products.
-These channels include direct marketing, insurance agents, bancassurance, and non-bank businesses.
-Additionally, microinsurance products can be marketed through the aforementioned channels as well as by marketing personnel.
+These channels include direct marketing, insurance agents, bancassurance arrangements, and non-bank business entities.
+Additionally, microinsurance products may be marketed through the aforementioned channels as well as through specially designated marketing personnel.

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?